zhxie/ikago/README.md

 # IkaGo

-**IkaGo** is a proxy which helps bypass UDP blocking, UDP QoS and NAT firewall written in Go.
+**IkaGo** is a proxy which helps bypassing UDP blocking, UDP QoS and NAT firewall written in Go.

 *IkaGo is currently under development and may not suitable for production.*